My Birthstone

 Diamonds are evaluated based on the "4Cs": Cut, Color, Clarity, and Carat weight.
 This standardized grading system was established by the Gemological Institute of America (GIA) in the 1950s.

-Diamonds in Jewelry
+April Birthstone in Jewelry

 Diamonds are the most popular gemstone for fine jewelry, especially for engagement rings and other significant pieces.
 Here are some popular ways diamonds are used in jewelry: